Mortgage data released in Spain

 Yesterday saw the monthly release on Spanish Mortgages constituted for the month of July.

-The number of mortgages registered in Spain dropped in July by a massive 42% from the July of the previous year.
-The average value of each mortgage was marginally higher.
+The number of loans registered in Spain dropped in July by a massive 42% from the July of the previous year.
+The average value of each loan was marginally higher.
 The number of new mortgages registered against dwellings dropped 2% from the month of June and the current year on year drop on number of residential loans registered now stands at 26.1% less than the previous year.
 The amount of capital lent this year has now fallen by 29.3% from 2012 to date.

 Spanish Mortgages for urban dwellings remains 48.4% of total capital lent, with Rustica or country properties only making up 8.9% of the total lent and land 13.6% of capital lent.